WayneCrawford/bruit-fm/project_management.md

 # Notes on Project Management

-The project management pages are where you should put shared files, collaborate on documents/spreadsheets/presentations and send out news/updates to everyone or your work package.
+The project management spaces are where you should put shared files, collaborate on documents/spreadsheets/presentations and send out news/updates to everyone or your work package.

-## Existing pages:
+## Existing spaces:

 - [BRUIT-FM project](https://resana.numerique.gouv.fr/public/perimetre/consulter/121414)
     - [WP2: Full Seafloor Spectrum](https://resana.numerique.gouv.fr/public/perimetre/consulter/158901)